Sebastian Riley - Communications & Involvement Officer

 Sebastian has experience working within the communications and engagement sector, supporting planning applicants to engage with local communities in addition to obtaining views from local residents.
 Sebastian has also worked to mobilise collaboration within local communities, ensuring residents’ voices are heard.
 Through this, Sebastian led the organisation of events both in person and digitally to further engage with a range of stakeholders.

 “As Communications and Involvement Officer, I support engagement activities and work with our team of volunteers to gather people’s experiences of health and social care.
 My role also includes being part of the Enter & View team and will visit health & social care service providers and to ensure the website and social media channels are up to date.

 Katie's background involves having over 10 years’ experience working with young children and their families.
 Supporting children through their development to meet important stages in their learning criteria.
 She also has experience of working closely with families to help support them in areas such as identifying any additional needs for both the parents and children to offer further help in education and welfare.

-"My role as the Engagement officer will include attending engagement activities; and supporting our team of volunteers in gathering feedback on the local health and social care services from the most important people, the general public.
+"My role as the Communications and Involvement Officer will include attending engagement activities; and supporting our team of volunteers in gathering feedback on the local health and social care services from the most important people, the general public.
 I will be part of the Enter & View’s team and visit services where health and social care is being provided, see how services are being delivered and listen to the views of service users and care givers."

 From committee members to authorised representatives, our Enter & View programme is run by staff and volunteers.